 5. Inspect The iPhone When Possible

-While online purchasing makes inspection hard, always ask to see the mobile if you're buying in person.
+While online purchasing makes inspection hard, always ask to see the phone if you're buying in person.

-Give the mobile's features a quick once-over to make sure things are working properly.
+Give the phone's features a quick once-over to make sure things are working properly.

 Features to check include:

 Headphone ports (where applicable)